 In this article, we will learn about the numpy histogram() function in python provided by the Numpy library.
 Histograms are simply graphical representations of the frequency distribution of data.
-Numpy histogram() function represents rectangles of the same horizontal size corresponding to class intervals called bins.
-And, variable height corresponds to frequency.
-Let’s directly start with our discussion on np.histogram() function in Python.
+In fact, Numpy histogram() function represents rectangles of the same horizontal size corresponding to class intervals called bins.
+Likewise, variable height corresponds to frequency.
+With this in mind, let’s directly start with our discussion on np.histogram() function in Python.

 Syntax of numpy histogram() function: